openmrs/openmrs-standalone/readme.txt

 splashscreen-loading.png			 This is the splash screen displayed on startup.
 It can be any .png as long as the name remains
 									 the same because it is hardcoded in the application.

+mysql					This is the mysql script that runs on Mac and Linux machines.
+This script allows a user to access the embedded MySQL server at a command line level.
+						To run this script, navigate to the standalone folder via command line and type "./mysql".

+mysql.cmd				This is the mysql scirpt that runs on Windows machines.
+This script allows a user to access the embedded MySQL server at a command line level.
+						To run this script, navigate to the standalone folder via command line and type "mysql", or double click on the mysql.cmd file.

 ...............
 DATABASE CONNECTION STRING.......................

-jdbc:mysql:mxj://localhost:3316/openmrs?autoReconnect=true&sessionVariables=storage_engine=InnoDB&useUnicode=true&characterEncoding=UTF-8&server.initialize-user=true&createDatabaseIfNotExist=true&server.basedir=database&server.datadir=database/data&server.collation-server=utf8_general_ci&server.character-set-server=utf8
+jdbc:mysql:mxj://localhost:3316/openmrs?autoReconnect=true&sessionVariables=storage_engine=InnoDB&useUnicode=true&characterEncoding=UTF-8&server.initialize-user=true&createDatabaseIfNotExist=true&server.basedir=database&server.datadir=database/data&server.collation-server=utf8_general_ci&server.character-set-server=utf8&server.socket=/tmp/openmrs*****.sock

 The above default database connection string has all in the openmrs mysql default database connection string plus a few additional parameters as explained below:

 mxj             		This is required for the MySQL Connector/MXJ utility which we use for embedding mysql
 							More information about it can be found at: http://dev.mysql.com/doc/refman/5.1/en/connector-mxj.html

 server.initialize-user      	The value of true tells the database engine to create the user account that will be specified
 						    	in the openmrs web database setup.
 This is the account referred to as